 - Melt the coconut oil so it mixes properly.
 Set aside.

 - In a large bowl, sift all the dry ingredients (Gluten Free Flour, Cocoa Powder, Baking Soda, Baking Powder, and Salt) together and mix.
 Make a well in the middle of the mix.
 Set aside. *Keep 2 Tbsps of gluten free flour to coat the chocolate chips and chunks.

 - Mix until combined.
 Do not over mix.

 - Add in the chocolate chips and chunks.
-Just the chips and chunks, not the extra flour they were tossed in, reserved 2 chunks for each muffin.
+Just the chips and chunks, not the extra flour they were tossed in, keep 2 chunks for each muffin.

 - Preheat the oven to 425° F. Do it here if it takes 5-10 mins to preheat your oven as you want the batter to rest in the bowl.

 - Fill greased muffin tins with 1 scoop of batter (we used a medium scoop and get the right amount for our tins and yield 18-20 muffins)

 - Pop the muffins in the oven at 425°F for 2 mins then lower the heat to 350°F for 15 mins or when the skewer comes out mostly clean not totally as they will be overdone and dry.

 - Let muffins cool in the tins for 10 mins on a rack then turn out and let cool all the way on a wire rack.